 Like Edie Littlefield Sundby, I love to walk.
 Walking is a spiritual journey and a reflection of living.
 Each of us must determine which path to take and how far to walk; we must find our own way, what is right for one may not be for another.

 Nhat Hanh said, Walk so that your footprints bear only the marks of complete freedom.
 To do this you have to learn to let go.
 Let go of your sorrows, let go of your worries.
 That is the secret of walking meditation.
-I find it very difficult to let go, so walking meditation with one of my horses is essential to my wellbeing.
+I find it very difficult to let go, so walking meditation with one of my horses is essential to my well-being.

 How do you practice Walking Meditation?